golegen/timeitselfmaybeahack/README.md

-# timeitselfmaybeahack
+# timeisahack

-Time itself is a valuable commodity: when humans are viewed as units within an ecological wholistic meme: 28 day, 13 moon day and moon calendar calculator written in 2002 javascript
+description: Time itself is a valuable commodity: when humans are viewed as units within an ecological wholistic meme: 28 day, 13 moon day and moon calendar calculator written in 2002 javascript

 This program is free software: you can redistribute it and/or modify
     it under the terms of the GNU General Public License as published by